 After 44 years in the insurance business, Stephen Catlin is retiring at the end of 2017.
 While he’ll be retiring from his role as executive deputy chairman of XL Group, he emphasizes that he won’t be retiring from the industry—just entering a new phase of work.

 Executive SummaryStephen Catlin looks back on a time when underwriters were kings at Lloyd's and the industry's only recruits were the sons of existing participants.
-The London market has changed, but perhaps not enough, he tells CM's London Editor Lisa Howard, identifying areas of process inefficiency and an unproductive focus on past rather than future risks among the obstacles setting the industry up for competition from outsiders.
+The London market has changed, but perhaps not enough, he tells CM's International Editor L.S.
+Howard, identifying areas of process inefficiency and an unproductive focus on past rather than future risks among the obstacles setting the industry up for competition from outsiders.

 He hasn’t quite figured out what he’ll do, but one thing is clear from interviews and recent speeches: He will not be spending idle days on the golf course.
 He might start a new company, but it won’t be Catlin 2—another Catlin Group.